Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 Yeah.

-And I mean, not that there necessarily ever was, but it would we had much closer to homogenous uh or you know, a singular view of what our principles were back in the heyday.
+And I mean, not that there necessarily ever was, but we had much closer to homogenous or a singular view of what our principles were back in the heyday.

-It's it's and and the power vacuum that you discussed, um, you know, the key for the anarchist answer to that would be that you would still personal defense is obviously vital.
+It's it's and the power vacuum that you discussed, you know, the key for the anarchist answer to that would be that you would still personal defense is obviously vital.

-So like you're going there, there would be no there would be no laws.
+So like you're going, there would be no, there would be no laws.

 So you would have the capacity for self-defense.

-Um as conservatives like to say, uh a well-armed society is a polite society, like the odds of people becoming dictatorial in that environment, um, I think are overstated.
+Like the odds of people becoming dictatorial in that environment, I think are overstated.

-I think that that you can have volatility interaction that doesn't amount to warlordism, but rather um kind of a mutualist society where you come to each other's aid as opposed to dominating over one another.
+I think that you can have voluntary interaction that doesn't amount to warlordism, but rather kind of a mutualist society where you come to each other's aid as opposed to dominating over one another.

-Um now that's not to dismiss the fact that you could have occasions where someone becomes so richer powerful that that they you know they buy up all of the defense and you end up in some sort of dystopic nightmare.
+Now, that's not to dismiss the fact that you could have occasions where someone becomes so rich or powerful that they, you know, they buy up all of the defense and you end up in some sort of dystopic nightmare.

-So I am I am open to trying um my vision as opposed to the current nightmare that I exist in, where I could be black bagged and thrown a gitmo for the rest of my life without a trial.
+So, so I am open to trying my vision as opposed to the current nightmare that I exist in, where I could be blackbagged and thrown in gitmo for the rest of my life without a trial.

 It's like, well, is that any better than what I'm proposing?